 There are usually four types of fees to look out for when choosing a trading platform.
 You should look out for these when evaluating any investment or trading service:

-Alpaca Trading offers no-fee trading, meaning that it does not charge investors when they make a trade.
-Instead the company makes its money primarily off interest on uninvested balances and payment for order flow.
+Alpaca offers no-fee trading, meaning that it does not charge investors when they make a trade.
+Instead, the company makes its money primarily by charging interest on uninvested balances and payment for order flow.

-Now, this does not mean that trading with Alpaca Trading is necessarily free.
-Third-party platforms may add additional fees and commissions on top of Alpaca Trading’s zero-commission model.
+This does not mean that trading with Alpaca is necessarily free.
+Third-party platforms may add additional fees and commissions on top of Alpaca’s zero-commission model.
 This will depend entirely on the individual company operating that trading platform.

 Further, there are margin fees.
 Alpaca applies a minimum initial margin requirement of 50% for marginable securities and 100% for non-marginable securities per Regulation T of the Federal Reserve Board.